robzhu/tsgraphql-starwars/README.md

 ## DotEnv

-To use a custom port, place a .env file at the root of the project:
+You need to create a .env file at the root of the project with the following entries:

 ```
 #.env
-PORT=5000
+GRAPHQLPORT=8000
+RESTPORT=9000
+HOSTNAME="localhost"
 ```

-This will cause the GraphQL server to start at http://localhost:5000
+This will run the GraphQL server at http://localhost:8000 and the REST API at http://localhost:9000

 ## More GraphQL Resources